Khin87/-deep-learning-challenge/README.md

 #### ATTEMPT 2

-For my second attempt (Models/AlphabetSoupCharity_Optimisation.h5) I added another layer.
+For my second attempt (Models/AlphabetSoupCharity_Optimisation.h5) I added another layers.
 This attempt resulted in an accuracy score of 72.54%.
 This means that 72.54% of the model’s predicted values align with the dataset’s true values.

 The hyperparameters used were: